buddhist-uni/buddhist-uni.github.io/_content/articles/dhammakaya-texts-ritual-usages-in-cambodia-northern-thailand_malasart-woramat.md

 pages: 6
 ---

-This paper explores how the Dhammakāya text has been utilized in consecration ceremonies in Cambodia and northern Thailand.
-Despite geographical differences, the author claims that the text has played a significant role in the Buddhist practices of both countries, with some notable similarities in its use.
+Dhammakāya texts in Cambodia and northern Thailand are a genre of Pāli text that list and explain the physical and metaphysical characteristics of the Buddha.
+These texts are frequently chanted to consecrate Buddha images.